OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 .. image:: ../../images/screenshots/1024x768/pycsw_tester_selection.png
   :scale: 75 %

-For example, by selecting "apiso/DescribeRecord" operation, and pushing the "Send" button, a description of the ISO Application Profile record is presented on the right panel:
+For example, by selecting "apiso/DescribeRecord", and pushing the "Send" button, a description of the ISO Application Profile record is presented on the right panel:

 .. image:: ../../images/screenshots/1024x768/pycsw_tester_describe_apiso_record.png
   :scale: 75 %